Fly-in Fishing

 Not these naive big'uns.

-And if I waited at the end of drift for my big bushy dry to start skating across the surface, half a dozen specks would merrily splash and chase after it as though it was a game.
+And if I waited at the end of the drift for my big bushy dry to start skating across the surface, half a dozen specks would merrily splash and chase after it as though it were a game.

 It is another reason why treating yourself to a Northern Ontario fly-in experience is so special.
 Not only have the fish never read the rule book – they don't even know it exists.